CalebTalley2024/CS3013_Project_4/project4/README.txt

 total_turnaround_time: The same as total_res_time but for turnaround time.
 num_jobs: Contains the total number of jobs.
 This is used for calculating the averages of
-          response time, wait time, and turnaround time.
+          response time, wait time, and turnaround time. unique_prios[]: list to help determine what the unique priority values the workload has.
+               The index represents the priority level, the value represents whether the workload has said priority level or not, with 1 and 0 respectively.
+For example, if we have unique_prios[2] = 1, this means that there exists a job that has priority level 2.

 typedef struct job_stats{